2024-04-05 12:00:00

 Playdate has no color, but Pope makes each environment exude personality through quirky character models and gorgeous choreography and design.
 Just as Pixar often manages to bring a location to life with relatively few establishing shots, you soon find yourself playing the role of…well, the convener of those support group meetings on a Martian colony.

-Still, it’s a simple game loop, no doubt about it.
-You set up the meeting for the next night, choose the areas you want to promote to ensure the right guests show up, choose the refreshments, and then it’s all about getting the right people in, Papers, Please style.
+Still, it’s a simple game loop, no doubt regarding it.
+You set up the meeting for the next night, choose the areas you want to promote to ensure the right guests show up, choose the refreshments, and then it’s all regarding getting the right people in, Papers, Please style.
 But if Playdate proves anything, it’s that you can come up with exciting game structures that are surprisingly simple, especially when they’re easy to pick up and put down.
 Pope does it smartly here, so even if the game doesn’t reveal much more than what you’re shown in the first five minutes, it’s not really necessary.

-Then he said it again.
+Then he said it once more.
 I might have liked one more layer of interaction.
 Maybe it can be exciting to have to organize a room in a certain way based on who’s coming that night, or maybe it can be part of the regular cycle of buying and maintaining.
 I’m not necessarily asking for more content for content’s sake, but that’s a bit of a stretch.

 Here is an ad: